OmarAlejandroLinares/Signal-Processing-for-motor-imagery-BCI/README.md

 Reference: Benjamin Blankertz, Guido Dornhege, Matthias Krauledat, Klaus-Robert Müller, and Gabriel Curio.
 The non-invasive Berlin Brain-Computer Interface: Fast acquisition of effective performance in untrained subjects.
 NeuroImage, 37(2):539-550, 2007.

+## Repository
+This repository consists of:
+- BCICIV_1_mat: Database, previously detailed, for seven test subjects.
+- lectura.ipynb: Jupyter Notebook in which the loading, reading, analysis, plotting, filtering and preparation of the EEG signals of a test subject is performed.
+- feature_extraction.py: Proprietary algorithm in which statistical features are extracted from the signals and a feature vector of the input signal is obtained as a result.
 _______________________________________________________________________________________________________________________________________________________________________
 # Procesamiento de señales EEG y su clasificación por algoritmos de Inteligencia Artificial.